pik-copan/pycopancore/docs/tutorials/all-in-one/model.rst

 Part 5.
 Composing the model
 ---------------------------

-Now that we have our three model components, we need to compose them into an actual model:
+Now that we have our three model components, we can switch from the role of a *model component developer* into the role of a *model composer* and compose the three model components into an actual model:

 - Copy ``templates/models/SOME_MODEL.py`` into ``pycopancore/models``,
   rename it to ``my_exploit.py``, and edit it to have::